Eggless Snickerdoodle Bars

 • Flour: Standard all-purpose flour works best here; skip the cake flour, bread flour, and wheat flour.
 Make sure to measure accurately; a kitchen scale is the best way to measure your ingredients, in my opinion.

 • Baking powder & Baking soda: Make sure they’re not expired or too old.
-To avoid a chemical aftertaste, use baking powder that is labeled aluminum free.
+To avoid a chemical aftertaste, use baking powder that is labeled aluminum-free.
 I usually use the Clabber Girl brand, and though the ingredients state aluminum, I’ve never noticed an aluminum aftertaste.

 • Salt: I prefer kosher or sea salt.
 If you only have table salt handy, I recommend reducing the amount to half.

-• Cream of tartar: Cream of tartar adds a unique tangy flavor to the cookie, which sets it apart from sugar cookies and makes it a classic snickerdoodle, so don’t skip it!
+• Cream of tartar: Cream of tartar adds a unique, tangy flavor to the cookie, which sets it apart from sugar cookies and makes it a classic snickerdoodle, so don’t skip it!

 • Butter: I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
-In this case, skip the salt called in the recipe.
+In this case, skip the salt called for in the recipe.

 • Sour cream: You can substitute sour cream for plain regular yogurt.
 I recommend using the full-fat versions.